YukiAttano/package-ux_improvements/README.md

 I recommend to take a look at the [Example project](https://uximprovements.memeozer.com/) to see the most (if not all) features in action.
-(SpanBuilder example coming with next releases)
+(SpanBuilder example coming with next releases) (ChainedTextScaler and AdaptiveTextScale example coming with next releases)

 ## Features